SamihaShahid/NEIVA/README.md

 If NEIVA is used to support your publication.
 Please cite the following the paper-

-In addition, we request you to send the paper to us, so that we can we can add it to our [NEIVA papers list](https://docs.google.com/spreadsheets/d/1uXLA59hYS1TJNgUj3USroiDX7IaCfrBNx_SZjSJkd6Q/edit#gid=0)
+In addition, we request you to send the paper to us, so that we can we can add it in our [NEIVA papers list](https://docs.google.com/spreadsheets/d/1uXLA59hYS1TJNgUj3USroiDX7IaCfrBNx_SZjSJkd6Q/edit#gid=0)

 ## Contact